 - Register in POIR 794a (2 units) in spring of the 3rd year (only after successfully passing qualifying exams)

 Years 4 & 5 (ABD years)

-- Dissertation field research if needed and write up the dissertation by registering 794 Doctoral Dissertation (one unit course up to 4 units)
+- Dissertation field research if needed and write up the dissertation by registering 794 Doctoral Dissertation (two unit course up to 4 units)

 - Attend a professional conference annually and present one’s research approved by the dissertation chair

 - Try to publish at least one paper (such as a substantive paper or a chapter of the dissertation) in a peer-reviewed journal

 - Finally, schedule an oral defense of the dissertation

 - Formally upload the dissertation to the USC Libraries